Why is Sugar So Addictive?

 Have you ever wondered why you can’t just eat one cookie at a time?
 Or why diets are so difficult to sustain?
-Or why you’re thinking about cheesecake right now instead of the words you are reading?
-Sugar, sugar!
+Or why you’re thinking about cookies right now instead of the words you are reading?
+It’s sugar, sugar!

 We evolved to seek out sugar.